elebihan/gobjectogen/man/gobjectogen.1.rst

   Other command line options are available to include the default property getter and setter, as well as private members or implemented interface.

+  It is also possible to add a GError domain and codes, using the *--error* option.

 OPTIONS
 =======